Owning original art is an enjoyable experience. Participating in its creation brings that experience to a whole different level.

 Both Solitaire (above) and Nuance (below) where commissioned original paintings for the same beautiful lady, who is featured as my muse for these original artworks.
 She wanted to capture a moment in time.
 These heirloom originals do just that.
 While the collector desires to remain anonymous, her paintings will live on through eternity as a celebration of a special time for her.

-To create these paintings, we discussed her thoughts on what she wanted, followed by a fantastic and relaxing day with a special photoshoot at my studio.
-From there I allowed the images to inspire these life-sized paintings for her home.
+We discussed her thoughts on creating these paintings, followed by a fantastic and relaxing day with a special photo shoot at my studio.
+From there, I allowed the images to inspire these life-sized paintings for her home.
 Our shared art experience makes her the subject of truly original personalized artworks.

 Nuance – 24″ x 60″, acrylic on canvas © 2005 – Private Collection, Portland, OR

 I believe it’s every woman’s dream to eternally capture her beauty and allure.
 Mine is to create beautiful art that you will enjoy for a lifetime.

 “People with small minds talk about other people.
 People with average minds talk about events.
 People with great minds talk about ideas.”